 The best time to plan for end-of-life care is while you’re relatively healthy.
-And a good person to start is with your health care provider.
+And a good person to start with is your healthcare provider.

 Palliative care providers.
-These health care providers focus on lessening pain and other symptoms of long-term and serious conditions.
+These healthcare providers focus on lessening pain and other symptoms of long-term and serious conditions.

 Hospice representatives.
-These health care providers offer end-of-life care.
+These healthcare providers offer end-of-life care.

 Religious advisors or clergy members.
 Hospitals have pastoral counselors.

 People with advanced COPD need to consider the eventual need for palliative care.
 This is care aimed at making you as comfortable as possible.